grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 ## Collecting Logs

-Our current recommendation is to create an additional DaemonSet deployment of Grafana Agents to scrape logs.
+Our current recommendation is to create an additional DaemonSet deployment of {{< param "PRODUCT_ROOT_NAME" >}}s to scrape logs.

 > We have components that can scrape pod logs directly from the Kubernetes API without needing a DaemonSet deployment.
 These are
 > still considered experimental, but if you would like to try them, see the documentation for [loki.source.kubernetes](https://grafana.com/docs/agent/latest/flow/reference/components/loki.source.kubernetes/) and
 > [loki.source.podlogs](https://grafana.com/docs/agent/latest/flow/reference/components/loki.source.podlogs/).

 These values are close to what the Operator currently deploys for logs: